The Very Best of Fleetwood Mac: 2009 re-release

 In October 2009, the two-disc US version was released in the UK and many other territories in Europe, Australia and New Zealand, to coincide with the European and Australasian legs of the group's 'Unleashed' world tour.
 The re-released version features a different picture on the outer slipcase to previous releases, but does not contain the enhanced material of the 2002 US release.

 The re-release has proven to be as successful in the UK as the previous 2002 release, and it re-entered the UK album chart at No. 6 (the 2002 edition had peaked at No. 7).
-Sales of both the 2002 edition and the 2009 edition combined have achieved 6× Platinum status (shipping of 1,800,000) by December 2018.
+Sales of both the 2002 edition and the 2009 edition combined have achieved 7× Platinum status (2,100,000 equivalent units) by January 2023.
 The album has spent more than two years within the top 40, and 360 weeks in the UK Top 100 by December 2018.
 The album sold over 89,000 copies in the UK in 2013 having reached as high as #34 on the album chart earlier in the year.